-Upon completion of this offering, Haldor Topsøe Holding A/S (HTH), together with other holders of 5% or more of our outstanding capital stock and their respective affiliates, will beneficially own approximately 15,470,658 shares, or 53.5%, of our outstanding capital stock, which includes 9,039,453 shares, or 40.2%, of our voting common stock, which does not reflect participation in this offering by such stockholders.
-Certain of our directors and existing stockholders, including certain stockholders affiliated with our directors and that beneficially own more than 5% of our outstanding capital stock, have agreed to purchase approximately 7,669,250 shares of our common stock in this offering at the initial public offering price and on the same terms as the other purchasers in the offering.
-As a result, HTH and other holders of 5% or more of our outstanding capital stock and their respective affiliates, will beneficially own approximately 80.1% of our outstanding capital stock, which includes 74.4% of our voting common stock, upon the completion of this offering.
-The previously discussed ownership percentages upon completion of this offering are based upon the initial public offering price of \$16.00 per share and assume no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options.
+Upon completion of this offering, Haldor Topsøe Holding A/S (HTH), together with other holders of 5% or more of our outstanding capital stock and their respective affiliates, will beneficially own approximately 15,470,658 shares, or 53.5%, of our outstanding capital stock, which includes 9.039.453 shares, or 40.2%, of our voting common stock.
+Certain of our directors and existing stockholders, including certain stockholders affiliated with our directors and that beneficially own more than 5% of our outstanding capital stock, have indicated an interest in purchasing an aggregate of \$100.0 million or more in shares of our common stock in this offering at the initial public offering price and on the same terms as the other purchasers in the offering.
+If such directors and stockholders were to purchase such \$100.0 million in shares in this offering, HTH and other holders of 5% or more of our outstanding capital stock and their respective affiliates, will beneficially own approximately 75.2% of our outstanding capital stock, which includes 68.1% of our voting common stock, upon the completion of this offering.
+The previously discussed ownership percentages upon completion of this offering assume an initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options.
 Accordingly, our principal stockholders will be able to control most matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, including mergers and sales of all or substantially all of our assets.
 The interests of these principal stockholders may not always coincide with your interests or the interests of other stockholders and they may act in a manner that advances their best interests and not necessarily those of other stockholders.
 For example, our concentration of ownership could have the effect of delaying or preventing a change in control or otherwise discouraging a potential acquirer from attempting to obtain control of us, which in turn could cause the market price of our common stock to decline or prevent our stockholders from realizing a premium over the market price for their shares of our common stock.